-The Board currently has an Audit Committee, a Compensation Committee, a Nominating and Governance Committee (the "Nominating Committee") and a Strategic Advisory Committee.
+The Board currently has an Audit Committee, a Compensation Committee, a Nominating and Governance Committee (the "Nominating Committee"), a Strategic Advisory Committee and a Regulatory, Compliance and Cybersecurity Committee.
 The Audit Committee, the Compensation Committee and the Nominating Committee is each comprised entirely of independent directors.
-The Audit Committee, the Compensation Committee, the Nominating Committee and the Strategic Advisory Committee have written charters approved by the Board, each of which describes the Committee's general authority and responsibilities.
+The Audit Committee, the Compensation Committee, the Nominating Committee, the Strategic Advisory Committee and Regulatory, Compliance and Cybersecurity Committee have written charters approved by the Board, each of which describes the Committee's general authority and responsibilities.
 From time to time and in accordance with the Company's Bylaws, the Board may provide for such other standing or special committees as may be necessary to carry out its responsibilities.

 - Selection of Board Nominees

 The Nominating Committee is responsible for recommending director nominees to the Board, and the Board is responsible for recommending director nominees to stockholders for election.